Jared Lorenzen

-Jared Raymond Lorenzen (February 14, 1981 – July 3, 2019) was an American football quarterback and administrator who played in the National Football League (NFL) for four seasons with the New York Giants.
-He played college football at the University of Kentucky, where he set the school records for passing yards and passing touchdowns, and was signed by the Giants as an undrafted free agent in 2004.
+Jared Raymond Lorenzen (February 14, 1981 – July 3, 2019) was an American professional football quarterback who played in the National Football League (NFL) for four seasons with the New York Giants.
+He played college football for the Kentucky Wildcats, setting the school records for passing yards and passing touchdowns, and was signed by the Giants as an undrafted free agent in 2004.
 At 285 lb (129 kg), Lorenzen was the heaviest quarterback to play in the NFL.
 He was nicknamed "Hefty Lefty" because of his weight and being left-handed.

-Seeing little playing time in NFL, Lorenzen spent his entire career as a backup, although he was part of the Giants' Super Bowl-winning team in Super Bowl XLII.
+Seeing little playing time in the NFL, Lorenzen spent his entire career as a backup, although he was part of the Giants team that won Super Bowl XLII.
 Following a preseason stint with the Indianapolis Colts, Lorenzen played indoor football for the AF2, Ultimate Indoor Football League (UIFL), and Continental Indoor Football League (CIFL) from 2009 to 2014.
 He also served as the commissioner of the UIFL in 2012.

 Lorenzen struggled with his weight throughout most of his life, which was exacerbated following a leg injury that ended his playing career.
 Amid various health complications deriving from his weight, he died in 2019 at the age of 38.

-Early years
+Early life

-Lorenzen weighed 13.3 pounds at birth.

 Lorenzen attended Highlands High School in Fort Thomas, Kentucky, and was a letterman in football, basketball, and baseball.
 In basketball, he was a three-year letterman and helped lead his team to Kentucky Sweet 16 appearances.
 As a junior, he passed for a Northern Kentucky-record 2,759 yards and 37 touchdowns in 13 games.
 As a senior in 1998, he completed 62 percent of his passes for 3,393 yards, 45 touchdowns and six interceptions.
 He also rushed for 904 yards (8.4 average per carry) and 15 TDs in leading Highlands to a 15–0 season and No.19 national ranking as a senior, earning him the Mr. Football Award.
 Five games into his senior season, Lorenzen committed to the University of Kentucky.